 Despite being a founding club and featuring in all six previous seasons of the CHL, the club has had trouble making it to the later stages of the competition.
 In 2018/19, Zug faired especially well in the Group Stage with 16 points from 5 wins and a sole overtime loss.
 They recorded the second-highest amount of points of all teams but were unable to advance past the Round of 16.
-They lost a promising lead against a strong Red Bull Munich team, losing on aggregate score.
-In 2019/20 they again went out to a team that went on to make the Final – this time Mountfield HK.
+They lost a promising lead to eventual finalists Red Bull Munich , losing on aggregate score.
+In 2019/20 they went out to another team that went on to make the Final – this time Mountfield HK.

 "Für blau und wiis"

 'For blue and white' - slogan of EV Zug

 - Founded in 1967

 - Qualified for every CHL season so far

 - Finished inside the Swiss League's top four every year since 2015

 |2016/17||Round of 32|